MetalBoy2050/Circle-Animation/README.md

 # Circle-Animation
-An animation with circles using pure javascript
+An animation with particles using pure javascript